 Like other construction workers, bricklayers go to work every day in one of the most dangerous industries in the country.
 Construction sites are notoriously hazardous, and even when a worker does everything right, the negligence of someone else on the site can result in serious injuries.

 If you or a loved one has been injured while on the job as a bricklayer, you deserve to have your rights protected.
-Even if you file a workers' compensation claim, you may have to deal with a denial or filing a civil claim against a negligent third party.
+Even if you file a workers' compensation claim as an injured bricklayer, you may have to deal with a denial or filing a civil claim against a negligent third party.
 A top NYC construction accident attorney can help with each step of these processes and fight for you.
-Call Wingate, Russotti, Shapiro & Halperin, LLP, at (212) 986-7353 right now to discuss your case and your options.
+Call Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353 right now to discuss your case and your options.

 Considering how common construction is throughout New York, it's no surprise that bricklayers are often injured.
 Some common accidents bricklayers face include:

 - Falls: The chaotic nature of a construction site creates numerous trip-and-fall hazards.
 Falls from ladders or scaffolds are particularly dangerous and can result in catastrophic injuries.

 - Impacts and crushing: Bricklayers can be crushed or suffer an impact injury from equipment or other large objects at a site.
 Heavy machinery on a ramp or a container full of bricks on a pulley create the risk of a serious accident.